arthurgassner/thymio-radio-map/README.md

 ## Summary

 Fingerprint-based indoor localization methods require the construction of a radio map.
 This is a tedious task which can be automated.
 The presented solution consists of a Software-Defined Radio (SDR) mounted on a wheeled-robot (Thymio II).
 The SDR is connected to a LTE tower.
 The robot follows a line, stopping every x cm to let the SDR gather characteristics (**Channel State Information** (CSI), **Received Signal Strength Indicator** (RSSI), **Reference Signal Receive Power** (RSRP), ...) from its communication with the LTE tower.
-Those characteristics are saved, along with the robot's location (estimated through dead-reckoning).
+Those characteristics are saved, along with the robot's location (estimated through dead-reckoning), and are ready to be used as fingerprints.

 ![](doc/img/thymio_running.gif)